Pamir Highway: An Epic Road Trip from Dushanbe to Osh

 The lunch at the camp is scrumptious.
 We enjoy a few hours at the lakeside, taking in all the beauty around us.
 Then we have to leave.
 We take our goodbyes with the magnificent Pamir Mountains and head back to Sary Mogul.

-Arriving In Osh: The End Of Our Pamir Highway Adventure
+Arriving In Osh: The End of Our Pamir Highway Adventure

 We’re no longer driving through the Pamirs but rather crossing the Alay Mountains.
 The road quickly ascends to 3,615 m (11,860 ft) at the Taldyk Pass.
 On the other side of the pass, it turns and twists like a serpent.
 The view leaves us in awe for the thousandth time.